 I am interested in applied and computational mathematics in general.
 My recent research are mainly on: inverse problems to PDEs, mathematical imaging, kinetic equations, and random graphs.
 Below are some of my recent publications.
 A full list of my publications can be found here.

-The phases of large networks with edge and triangle constraints, (with R. Kenyon, C. Radin and L. Sadun), Preprint, 2017. [pdf].
+The phases of large networks with edge and triangle constraints, (with R. Kenyon, C. Radin and L. Sadun), Submitted, 2017. [pdf].

 Nonlinear quantitative photoacoustic tomography with two-photon absorption (with R. Zhang), Submitted, 2016. [pdf].